Kayte Christensen: Early life and education

-Professional basketball career
+Playing career

-Christensen was selected by the Phoenix Mercury in the third round (40th overall) of the 2002 WNBA Draft.
+Christensen was selected by the Phoenix Mercury in the third round (40th overall) of the 2002 WNBA draft.
 She spent four seasons with the Mercury before she signed with the Houston Comets on March 24, 2006.
-She was waived on May 19, 2006 when she failed to make Houston's regular-season roster.
-She was signed to a short-term injury hardship contract by Houston on May 23, 2006 before rejoining the Mercury on June 15, 2006.
+She was waived on May 19, 2006, when she failed to make Houston's regular-season roster.
+She was signed to a short-term injury hardship contract by Houston on May 23, 2006, before rejoining the Mercury on June 15, 2006.

 After the 2006 season ended, Christensen became a free agent until she signed a contract with the Chicago Sky on March 8, 2007.
 She was released from the Chicago Sky on May 20, 2008 after missing games due to a recurring back injury.

 Christensen has played professional basketball overseas in South Korea, Turkey, and Greece during the WNBA offseasons.

-Christensen has twice been the recipient of the WNBA Offseason Community Assist Award, first in 2003 and second in 2004.
+Christensen has twice received the WNBA Offseason Community Assist Award, first in 2003 and second in 2004.

-Sports commentating career
+Commentary career

 Christensen served as the Arizona State Sun Devils women's basketball radio color analyst, beginning in 2003, for the Sun Devil Sports Network on NBC 1190 AM.

 Christensen served as a courtside reporter for the NBA's Sacramento Kings during Comcast SportsNet broadcasts at Sleep Train Arena.
 In May 2010, she was replaced by Jim Gray.
 She returned to her courtside role in the Kings' 2013–14 season.
-Prior to the start of the 2021-22 NBA season the Kings announced that Christensen would replace Doug Christie as the team's television broadcast color analyst.
+Before the start of the 2021-22 NBA season the Kings announced that Christensen would replace Doug Christie as the team's television broadcast color analyst.

 She also has worked as a women's basketball color analyst for ESPN and ESPNU, a social media correspondent for the Phoenix Suns, and a social media engagement producer for The Arizona Republic.